InsightDataScience/docker-workshop/chapter1/README.md

 Let us now use  `docker-run` again but add one option and one parameter:

-    docker run -d --name hello-world hello-world /bin/sh
+    docker run -d -it --name hello-world hello-world /bin/sh

 The option `-d` activates detached mode, a mode where the container runs in the background.
+The option `-it` runs the container in an interactive mode.
 The command after the docker image `/bin/sh` direct `docker run` to execute this command after creating the container.
 This particular command started a shell process that waits for our input.
 In particular, it runs until we close it.
 Hence, when executing

     docker ps